BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 ### Potentiometer preparation

-Because of the low clearance within the MiniChord, it is necessary to slightly modify the potentiometers.
+Because of the low clearance within the minichord, it is necessary to slightly modify the potentiometers.
 On the top of the square enclosure, there is four round green plastic spikes.
 They need to be cut.

 ![cutting the potentiometer](./ressources/pot_cut.jpg "cutting the potentiometer")